DEVRhylme-Foundation/ForgeX/docs/docs/creating-project/project-init.md

 ## Advanced Flag

 By including the `--advanced` flag, users can choose one or all of the advanced features, HTMX, GitHub Actions for CI/CD, Websocket, Docker and TailwindCSS support, during the project creation process.
-The flag enhances the simplicity of Blueprint while offering flexibility for users who require additional functionality.
+The flag enhances the simplicity of ForgeX while offering flexibility for users who require additional functionality.

 ```bash
 forgex create --advanced